ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part3.md

 ## Conclusion

 These benchmarks compare all of the known ways (or at least the ways that I know of) to handle null-safety in scala.
-It demonstrates that the explicit null-safety is the highest performing and that the 'ScalaNullSafe' macro has equivalent performance.
+It demonstrates that the explicit null-safety is the highest performing and that the ScalaNullSafe macro has equivalent performance.

 <br/>